lstott/exchange-aep-profile-integration-postman/README.md

 The collection can be downloaded [here](../master/AEP%20-%20Profile%20integration%20for%20ISVs%202020-03-06.postman_collection.json).
 Import the collection in Postman using File > Import...

-### Create an Integration using the Adobe.io console
+### Create a Project using the Adobe.io console

-Follow [this guide](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/projects-empty.md) to create a new "Project" and add the AEP API to it.
+Follow [this guide](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/projects-empty.md) to create a new "Project".
+Then "Add an API" and select the "Experience Platform API".

 ### Download and import the environment from Adobe.io console